bingo711x/C-source/README.md

 # C-source
-this folder is some source file
+this Reposity is some Algorithm impletement by C